 Homeowner's Permit and Registration

-As a homeowner, you can register as a contractor and be responsible for requesting/activating permits as well as scheduling/passing inspections for your property.
+As a homeowner, you can register as a contractor and be responsible for requesting/activating permits and scheduling/passing inspections for your property.
 Depending on the scope of work, a review may or may not be required by Residential Plan Review for permit approval.
-You may also stay up-to-date with the progress for a permit on your property.
+You may also stay up-to-date with the progress of a permit on your property.
 Please select the relevant topic below for more information.

 What you will find on this page: